ashishtayal89/mernguide/Module1/ReadMe.md

     3. Avoid creating globals since a global declared in 1 package can conflict with the one created in another package.

 ### Node vs Browser

+- Node doesn't have cross browser issues since it uses only 1 JS engine compared to differene engines used by different browsers.
+- Node doesn't have access to a lot of global window objects like document, location, navigation etc.